VHF Radio Course – Online - General

 The cost of the assessment

-What about the end of course assessment?
+Please tell me more about the end of course assessment

 Don’t worry about the word ‘assessment’ – it is not scary!
 It’s just simply a way of ensuring that you can use the radio, understand what channels to use, make distress, urgency and safety calls etc.

-There is a short written assessment to complete so if you feel you may have any issues doing this in writing please do let us know ideally ahead of attending as we can conduct this verbally with you.
+There is a short written paper to complete so if you feel you may have any issues doing this in writing please do let us know ideally ahead of attending as we can conduct this verbally with you.

 The practical assessment simply involves repeating the various calls you will have learnt to make during the online course.

-One of the changes for 2014 is that the assessment element of the VHF Course will be conducted by a separate RYA Assessor.
+The assessment element of the VHF Course will be conducted by a separate RYA Assessor.
 We have 7 assessors between Powerboat Training UK and Aquasafe Powerboat School so you may well know the assessor anyway.
 They are all hugely experienced at putting you at your ease and making the assessment straightforward and enjoyable.

 What’s best – the online or classroom course?